Jerry Mathers: Personal life

 Mathers has been married three times.
 He met his first wife, Diana Platt, in college.
 They married in 1974 and later divorced.
 Mathers met his second wife, Rhonda Gehring, while touring in the production of So Long, Stanley.
 They have three children.
 Mathers and Gehring divorced in 1997.
 Mathers married his third wife, Teresa Modnick, on January 30, 2011.

 Diabetes

 Mathers was diagnosed with type 2 diabetes in 1996.
-On the advice of his doctor, Mathers enrolled in a weight loss program in May 1997 and lost over 40 lb, and later became the company's first male spokesperson.
+On the advice of his doctor, Mathers enrolled in a weight loss program in May 1997 and lost over 40 lbs, and later became the company's first male spokesperson.
 He represented a Type 2 diabetes reversal program's publications in a television ad.